-- There are no makeup tests. - Students who miss both tests, with or without valid documentation, will be reported to the Dean's office as having completed no term work.
-This will have repercussions on their ability to write a deferred exam for the course, should such a deferral be requested. - The final exam will be 3 hours in length and will also require written solutions.
-The final exam will take place during the December examination period as scheduled by the Registrar's office.
+- Students who miss both tests, with or without valid documentation, will be reported to the Dean's office as having completed no term work.
+This will have repercussions on their ability to write a deferred exam for the course, should such a deferral be requested. - The final exam will be 3 hours in length and also require written solutions.
+The final exam will take place during the April examination period as scheduled by the Registrar's office.
 More information regarding the final exam will be provided to you as the date approaches.
-Your term test and exam questions will be similar to those worked out in class, in your practice problems, and on previous tests/exams. - The final exam and term tests are closed-book and only non-programmable calculators are permitted.
+Your term test and exam questions will be similar to those worked out in class, in your practice problems and on previous tests/exams.